-- Phones: Republic Wireless requires you to purchase their phone, the Motorola Moto X for $299.00.
-It’s an outstanding phone and is priced nearly twice that amount elsewhere without a contract.
+- Phones: Republic Wireless requires you to purchase one of their phones, the Motorola Moto G for $149 or the Moto X for $299.00.
+Both are outstanding phones at an outstanding price.

 StraightTalk: Straight Talk has been in the market for quite a while and is still one of the cheapest cell phone plan providers for unlimited usage.
 SIM cards are available for the AT&T and T-Mobile networks if you bring your own cell phone.

 - Cost: $42-$43 per month for unlimited talk, text, and data if you buy the 3 or 6 month packages at Straighttalk.com.

 - **While touting “unlimited” data, Straight Talk has been known to slow the data speed if usage is more than 2.5GB per month.
 If you exceed 5GB, they may cancel your service for the month.